- Student Life

 Cutting expenses is one way to ensure that the budget will be balanced.

 The word over signifies a physical location.
 Do not use it in place of the phrase more than.

-Gifts to the College in 1995 totaled more than $1 million.
+Correct: Gifts to the College in 1995 totaled more than $1 million.

-NOT: Gifts to the College in 1995 totaled over $1 million.
+Incorrect: Gifts to the College in 1995 totaled over $1 million.

-- The word impact is a noun.
-One can "have an impact" on something, but one does not "impact" or "impact on" anything.
+The word impact is a noun.
+One can have an impact on something, but one does not impact or impact on anything.

 Affect, as a verb, means to influence: The game will affect the standings.

 Effect, as a verb, means to cause: He will effect many changes.